 In a hilarious story of the occult-gone-wrong, Blithe Spirit tells the story of a couple haunted by a previous relationship – quite literally.
 When novelist Charles Condomine is looking for material on his new mystery, he invites eccentric medium Madame Acarti to his home to perform for a party of his friends.
 When his dead first wife starts appearing to only him, all hell breaks loose.

-Good news for Waitress fans, as the musical has announced it’ll be serving up slices of musical pie for even longer.
+Good news for Waitress fans, as the musical has announced it’ll be serving up slices of musical pie at the Adelphi for even longer.
 Booking has been extended until 28 March 2020, and tickets are now on sale for the new dates.

 This is the fourth time the hit musical has extended its run, which currently stars Lucie Jones as Jenna, Joe Sugg as Ogie, Laura Baldwin as Dawn, Marisha Wallace as Becky, Tamlyn Henderson as Earl, David Hunter as Dr. Pomatter and Andrew Boyer as Old Joe.